The Populous MCP server lets AI clients plan, launch, monitor, and inspect Populous simulations through a structured tool interface.

 - You need to find a prior

-sim_key. - You are checking whether a run exists before importing or rerunning.
+sim_key. - You are checking whether a run exists before inspecting results.

 getSimulationStatus